jet/equinox/DOCUMENTATION.md

 The `Stream`-related functions in a given Aggregate establish the access patterns used across when Service methods access streams (see below).
 Typically these are relatively straightforward calls forwarding to a `Equinox.Stream` equivalent (see [`src/Equinox/Equinox.fs`](src/Equinox/Equinox.fs)), which in turn use the Optimistic Concurrency retry-loop  in [`src/Equinox/Flow.fs`](src/Equinox/Flow.fs).

-`Read` above will do a roundtrip to the Store in order to fetch the most recent state (while this can be optimized by reading through the cache, each invocation will hit the store regardless).
+`Read` above will do a roundtrip to the Store in order to fetch the most recent state (in `AllowStale` mode, the store roundtrip can be optimized out by reading through the cache).
 This Synchronous Read can be used to [Read-your-writes](https://en.wikipedia.org/wiki/Consistency_model#Read-your-writes_Consistency) to establish a state incorporating the effects of any Command invocation you know to have been completed.

 `Execute` runs an Optimistic Concurrency Controlled `Transact` loop in order to effect the intent of the [write-only] Command.
 This involves: